 This post may contain affiliate links.
 Please read our disclosure policy.

-These easy gluten free muffins are perfect for adding mix-ins like chocolate chips or topping with a simple crumble.
-They freeze beautifully, and will impress your guests!
+These easy, moist and tender gluten free muffins with the big bakery dome are perfect for adding mix-ins like chocolate chips or chopped nuts, topping with a simple brown sugar crumble, or both.

 light brown gluten free muffin with bite taken on small round metal plate and 2 more muffins in the background